top of page

-We feed kittens with Hills Science Diet dry food and Blue Wilderness wet food.
+We feed kittens with Hills Science Diet dry food and Fancy Feast wet food.

 Your kitten is trained to use a scratching post with two scratching surfaces, The flattened cardboard on the horizontal surface and sisal post on the vertical.